rakutenanalytics/ios-rakutenanalytics/README.md

 1. [Troubleshooting](#troubleshooting)
 1. [FAQ](#faq)

+For more detailed information, please refer to the [Advanced Usage](ADVANCED_USAGE.md).

 # Requirements

 This module supports iOS 12.0 and above.
 It has been tested with iOS 12.5 and above.
 Our minimum supported version is updated annually based on the OS version usage.